ljt019/transformers/code_review.md

 This review examines the transformers crate (v0.0.10), a Rust library providing intuitive interfaces for working with Large Language Models locally.
 The library is well-structured with a clear separation of concerns and good use of Rust idioms.
 Below are actionable recommendations for improving internal code quality and external API ergonomics.

+**Update**: Some issues in this review have been addressed in recent updates.
+Items marked with ✅ RESOLVED have been fixed in the current codebase.

 ## 1. Internal Library Improvements

 ### Code Organization and Architecture